HarryuCATGREY/My_Notes/README.md

 # Whim.note Project
-Whim. is an Android Notes Application.
+Whim. is an Android Notes Application.<br>
+Android SDK Android 9.0 Pie 28

 # How to clone
 ### Step 1: git clone